-That family was so different than mine.
-My Grandmother would constantly compare me to my cousin, “why can’t you be more like Allison?”
+My Grandmother constantly compared me to my cousin, “Why can’t you be more like Allison?”
 Allison was tall and skinny, I was short and athletic.
 Allison had a life that I could never imagine.
 She lived in a big house in the suburbs- her mother didn’t work, but stayed home and made big elaborate Thanksgiving dinners, complete with pies, homemade whipped cream and creamed onions.

 1. Be mindful of Phantom urges